Azure-Samples/communication-services-ui-library-maui/README.md

 ## Run Sample

-Clone repo and open `MyMauiApp.sln` in Visual Studio
+Clone repo and open `CommunicationCallingSampleMauiApp.sln` in Visual Studio

 #### For Android

-1. Navigate to `/MAUIAndroidBindings` and follow `README.md` to download dependencies for Android (section: `Download JAR's/AAR's`).
+1. Navigate to `/AndroidMauiBindings` and follow `README.md` to download dependencies for Android (section: `Download JAR's/AAR's`).

 #### For iOS